 Image from a group photograph of D Company, Ox & Bucks 52nd Light Infantry, December 1943.
 Image from ParaData.org.uk; to see the whole photograph, click here.

-Private with the 2nd (Airborne) Battalion, Ox & Bucks Light Infantry; service number 5381332.
+Private with the 2nd (Airborne) Battalion, Ox & Bucks Light Infantry; service no. 5381332.

-Remembrance day poppy 007 Died on 7 June 1944, aged 30 (or 32?), in Normandy, France.
+Remembrance day poppy 007 Died on 7 June 1944, aged 30, in Normandy, France.

-Buried in the churchyard of Periers-en-Auge, near Caen, Normandy, France, the only Commonwealth War Grave in this cemetery.
+Buried in the churchyard of Periers-en-Auge, near Caen, Normandy, France (the only Commonwealth War Grave in this cemetery).

-F MOLYNEUX
+Frederick MOLYNEUX

 GE MORRISON